 That’s it!
-All you need to know to be eating weekly vegan fajitas just like me.
+All you need to know to be eating weekly fajitas just like me.

-To take your vegan fajitas to the next level, here are a few other condiments that are needed for a good fajita.
+To take your fajitas to the next level, here are a few other condiments that I recommend using.

 - Guacamole – Guacamole adds a lovely creaminess to this meal.
 You can either make your own guacamole or buy it at the store.
 Sliced avocado will also do the trick.